PRINCE FREDERICK, Md. (April 23, 2012)The Calvert County Sheriff's Office has released the following incident and arrest reports.

 RACIST VANDAL ARRESTED: Between mid-February and mid-March 2012, the Sunderland and Huntingtown areas of Calvert County were plagued with numerous cases of property destruction and defacing.
 Utilizing black, green or chrome (silvery-white) colored paint, the suspect(s) repeatedly wrote derogatory racial slurs or drew "white power" related insignia on numerous items.
 The primary target of the suspect(s) was members of the African American community.
 The suspect(s) would write comments or draw pictures and/or symbols on guardrails, street signs, privately owned signs, the side of a residence, barns, trees, a utility box, and even on the roadway surface itself.
 The suspect(s) targeted poorly lit, sparsely populated and/or secluded areas on or near Claggett Road, Dalrymple Road, Hardesty Road, Sunderleigh Drive and Ponds Wood Road.
 Losses related to the repair or replacement of all of the items the suspect(s) defaced is estimated at just under $5,000.
 The principle victims, based on property destruction amounts, were the Calvert County Government, the Sunderleigh Home Owner's Association and Builtrite Homes, Inc.

-Members of the Sheriff's Office and Maryland State Police Barrack "U" coordinated their efforts to identify the suspect(s) involved with these hate crime related property destructions.
+and State Police Barrack "U" coordinated their efforts to identify the suspect(s) involved with these hate crime related property destructions.
 Various investigative sources eventually led investigators to one primary suspect.
 In mid-April, an arrest warrant was sought and on April 18, Curtis Lee Millsap II, 26, was arrested at his address in Sunderland without incident.
 During the course of the investigation, Millsap confirmed that he did deface one of the barns in question but denied defacing or destroying any other property.

 Millsap has been charged with one count of malicious destruction scheme over $500; three counts of malicious destruction of property with value over $500; and six counts of malicious destruction of property with value under $500.